 Africa & Asia Venture (AV): You might of seen lots of talk on facebook about the #10YearChallenge since the start of 2019.
 In fact it has become so popular that Facebook faced accusations that it was using the challenge to build an ageing algorithm.
-We saw some amazing photos posted by friends so it got us thinking, why don’t we challenge our AV’s to show us their pictures from their time on AV and where they are now?!
+We saw some amazing photos posted by friends on Facebook’s 10 year challenge.
+It got us thinking.
+Why don’t we challenge our AVs to show us their pictures from their time on AV and where they are now?!

 We have a large extended AV family and we’ve learnt from them that the AV Gap Year experience can change lives.
 Some AV volunteers changed their degree program and their career choices as a result of their Gap Year experiences with AV and many have told us that their time overseas with AV helped to shape the person they have become today.